 Puppies require different nutrients and calories than adult dogs.
 Puppy-formulated foods typically have higher protein and fat to help them grow.
 They also often include DHA, which is also in mother’s milk.

 Once your puppy is fully grown, they don’t need as many calories.
 If you continue to feed puppy food to an adult dog, it could result in the dog gaining excess weight.

-When it is time to switch to an adult food, make sure you do it slowly.
-You’ll want to transition your dog’s food over multiple days and watch for any upset stomach issues.
-To learn how to adjust a dog’s diet correctly, read our full article on how to safely change your dog’s food.
+When it is time to switch to adult food, make sure you do it slowly.
+You’ll want to transition over multiple days and watch for any upset stomach issues.
+To learn the correct way to adjust a dog’s diet, read our full article on how to change your dog’s food safely.